bplantico/sweater-weather/README.md

 # <a name="forecast"></a>Forecast
 `http://the-real-sweater-weather.herokuapp.com/api/v1/forecast?location=[city,state-abbreviation]`
 A forecast request returns the weather for a location passed in as a parameter in the format of `city,two letter state abbreviation`.
+Locations using a format of `city,country` (i.e. `denver,usa`, `nairobi,kenya`, `brisbane,aus`, etc) can also retrieve a response.
 The response includes summary, details, and future forecast sections.

 ## Example Request
 ```GET http://the-real-sweater-weather.herokuapp.com/api/v1/forecast?location=milwaukee,wi